 Whether or not you’ve experienced what Jenny alludes to here, her group’s intentions are admirable.

-Project Sock Retrieval is a leading light in independent modern jazz that Friendship deserve great credit for.
-I’ll listen for more and watch for their desired social contributions to the jazz community.
+Project Sock Retrieval is a leading light in independent modern jazz.
+I’ll listen for more and watch for these desired social contributions to the jazz community.